DataDog/integrations-core/docs/dev/python.md

 We recommend using [Virtualenv][8] to manage Python virtual environments, and [virtualenvwrapper][9] to make the process smoother.
 There's a [comprehensive guide][10] in the Hitchhiker's Guide to Python describing how to set up these two tools.

-Since these tools are native to Python, it is possible to use them in

 ### Miniconda

 If you're using Miniconda, a tool to manage virtual environments is included.
 Refer to the [official guide][11] for more information.